AndyRay1998/deep-learning-ng-note/README.md

 # deep-learning-ng-note
-This project is a record of my study of deep learning course of NG .docx files are my personal notes
+This project is a record of my study of deep learning course of NG \n .docx files are my personal notes